Refresher: GLMs and What They Actually Estimate

 Here it is:

 A GLM estimates a parameter from data.
-A parameter is a probability, a rate, a mean, or some other property of the world that we cannot observe directly.
-The GLM gives us our best guess at that parameter, plus some honest accounting of how uncertain that guess is.
+A parameter is just a probability, a rate, a mean, or some other value that describes something about the world that we cannot observe directly ourselves.
+The GLM gives us a decent guess at that parameter, plus some honest accounting of how uncertain that guess is.

 Everything in mark-recapture, and specifically everything in the robust design, follows this exact logic.
-We will have parameters for survival probability.
-Parameters for detection probability.
-Parameters for population size.
-None of these are things we observe directly in the field.
-All of them are things we estimate from data, using models that are, at their core, just GLMs.
+We’ll just have more parameters to estimate and more models that get fit (at the same time).
+In doing so, we’ll get some estimates for survival probability, detection probability, population size and a bunch of other ones.
+None of these are things you will ever be able to observe yourself (how to you “see” survival?).
+But all of them are things we estimate from data, using models that are, at their core, just GLMs.

 The complexity of what is coming is not in the mathematics.
 It is in the biology that each parameter is trying to represent, and in making sure we have set the model up in a way that lets us estimate each one without getting them confused with each other.